 This year my pièce de résistance was a vertical honey tasting of Brighton Honey Honeycomb.
 Vertical tastings are commonly seen in the wine industry to compare the qualities of different vintages produced by the same vineyard.
 This isn’t something you can normally lay hands-on in the honey world but, a boutique producer like Brighton honey can usually accommodate, besides having a beekeeper in the family has its benefits!

-I offered two combs: spring, and fall.
+I offered two verities of combs: spring light honeycomb, and fall dark honeycomb.
 Due to the nature of crops available at those times for the bees to feed on there’s a surprisingly large difference.

 The autumn comb is darker, moving towards amber in color.
 The flavor is warm and reminiscent of cinnamon.
 This is cozy inspiring honey!
 It has a deeper richer sweetness that I like to pair with a creamy Roquefort, on a piece of brown bread smeared with honey and sprinkled with pecans and dried cranberries.